ome/omero-deployment-examples/README.md

 Quick start
 ===========

-- Install Ansible: e.g. `pip install ansible`
+- Install Ansible: e.g. `pip install ansible>=2.6.16,<2.7`.
+Other versions of Ansible may work but are not routinely tested by us.
 - Install OMERO.server and OMERO.web using one of these playbooks: